ePages-de/epages-devportal/_posts/2019/2019-11-07-how-to-bootstrap-an-application-with-authentication-using-firebase.md

 Let's have a closer look at this protocol and which requirements can be concluded from the [related documentation](http://docs.beyondshop.cloud/#_app_development){:target="_blank"}:

 1. We need an SSL encrypted domain for the Application Callback URL.
-2. We need to store at least `api_url`, `access_token`, and `refresh_token` for **each** merchant.
+2. We need to store at least `api_url`, `access_token`, and `refresh_token` for **each** user.
 3. We have to communicate with the API we are developing for.
 4. We need to have `client_id` and `client_secret` available for installation and token refresh, but keep them secret.
 5. We should not let all of the above happen inside a static browser script but in a server that can keep the secret away from the outside.

-This list, especially number 2, leads us to another requirement: We need to authenticate individual merchants!
+This list, especially number 2, leads us to another requirement: We need to authenticate individual users!
-We have to keep the `access_token` and `refresh_token` for each and every merchant secure and only give the merchant access to his own set of tokens.
+We have to keep the `access_token` and `refresh_token` for each and every user secure and only give the user access to his own set of tokens.
-For this, we need to authenticate and authorize individual merchants: We need an authentication system.
+For this, we need to authenticate and authorize individual users: We need an authentication system.

-If all that should be achieved while still bootstraping an app really fast, the Googles Firebase platform is the perfect solution.
+If all that should be achieved while still bootstraping an app really fast, the Google Firebase platform is the perfect solution.
 It provides us with everything we need to tackle the above listed requirements:

 * Authentication as a service with [Firebase Authentication](https://firebase.google.com/products/auth/){:target="_blank"},